Home Loan Interest Deduction Under Section 24 of Income Tax Act

 What is section 24 of the Income Tax Act?

-Section 24 deals with the deductions in relation to the income from house property.
-It allows homeowners to claim deductions on the interest component of their home loan, thereby reducing their taxable income.
-This provision is particularly beneficial for those servicing a housing loan, as it offers financial relief and encourages investment in residential properties.
+Section 24 of Income Tax Act deals with deductions related to income from house property and plays an important role for homebuyers.
+It allows individuals to claim deductions on the interest on home loan Section 24, helping reduce their taxable income.
+This provision is especially beneficial for those repaying a housing loan, as the interest on housing loan Section 24 deduction provides financial relief and supports investment in residential property.

 Also Read: Home Loan: All You Need to Know